Francis Sears

-Francis Weston Sears (October 1, 1898 – November 12, 1975) was an American physicist.
-He was a professor of physics at MIT for 35 years before moving to Dartmouth College in 1956.
-At Dartmouth, Sears was the Appleton Professor of Physics.
+Francis Weston Sears (October 1, 1898 – November 12, 1975) was an American physicist and instructor who was authored multiple textbooks in physics.
 He is best known for co-authoring University Physics, an introductory physics textbook, with Mark Zemansky.
-The book, first published in 1949, is often referred to as "Sears and Zemansky", although Hugh Young became a coauthor in 1973.
+The book—colloquially known as "Sears and Zemansky"—was first published in 1949.
+Hugh Young became a coauthor in 1973.

-In 1932 he collaborated with Peter Debye in the discovery of what is now called the Debye–Sears effect, the diffraction of light by ultrasonic waves.
+Sears was born on October 1, 1898, in Plymouth, Massachusetts, and attended public schools there.
+He earned his bachelor's degree from the Massachusetts Institute of Technology (MIT) in 1921 and his master's degree from the same school in 1924.
+He taught physics at MIT for three decades before moving to Dartmouth College in 1956.
+At Dartmouth, Sears was the Appleton Professor of Physics.

-Sears was a fellow of the Optical Society of America, and was active in the American Association of Physics Teachers, serving as its treasurer from 1950 to 1958, followed by successive one-year terms as president-elect and president.
-He retired to Norwich, Vermont and died in Hanover, New Hampshire, of a stroke on November 12, 1975.
+In 1932 he collaborated with Peter Debye, who was then visiting MIT, in the discovery of what is now called the Debye–Sears effect, the diffraction of light by ultrasonic waves in a liquid.
+The following year he became a member of the Optical Society of America.